Xceptance/xlt-documentation/content/en/xtc/loadtesting/160-start-lt.md

 Please note that only [Google Machines](../155-lt-settings/#machine-configuration) provisioned by XTC itself will be deprovisioned automatically after the test is finished.
 You will need to shut down any Custom Machines you added yourself.
 {{% /note %}}

+If XTC fails to terminate an agent machine, it will mark the _Terminate Agents_ step on the _Status_ tab of the load test as failed.

 ### Aborting a Load Test

 However there might be several reasons why you'd want to abort a load test before it has finished: maybe you noticed too late that you missed some [configuration setting](../155-lt-settings), or you notice a lot of unexpected errors popping up on the [scenario overview](../170-monitor-lt/#scenario-overview) or your app server is already collapsing halfway through the run, to just name a few.
 In these situations, you can just abort the test run by clicking _Abort Load Test_ on the top right.